 Non-executive Director.
-She has extensive commercial and financial expertise gained from a broad career spanning almost two decades at ASX-listed, global companies BHP Billiton and BlueScope Steel.
-She has subsequently served in a number of non-executive positions, and she is currently a non-executive director of ASX-listed Smart Parking, a leading developer of Smart Cities technology with global operations; Monash Health, Victoria's largest public health network; Scotch College, one of Australia's leading boys' schools; and she is an independent member of the Victorian Parliament Audit Committee.
+She has extensive commercial and financial expertise gained from a broad career spanning almost two decades at ASX-listed, global companies BHP Billiton and BlueScope Steel followed by many non-executive director roles.
+She is currently a non-executive director of ASX-listed Smart Parking, a leading developer of Smart Cities technology and car park manager with global operations; Monash Health, Victoria's largest public health network; Scotch College, one of Australia's leading boys' schools; and she is an independent member of the Victorian Parliament Audit Committee.
 Her previous roles have included being a non-executive director of City West Water, a water utility, and of World Vision Australia, one of the largest charities in Australia; and she was an Advisory Board member to a fintech in Stone & Chalk, developing leading-edge governance, risk and compliance solutions for the financial services sector.